 Leg # 5 ..... departs Sept 25th four nights five days

-still openings for the Garden River
+still openings on all legs for the Garden River

 is Steelhead Alley ?